Everything you need to kick-start employment.

 Yes, absolutely.
 You can use the Goodlawyer platform to send messages and files.
 If substantially more communication is needed, your lawyer may request another call.

-Employment Agreements and Service Agreements might seem similar on the surface, but they are very different in the eyes of the law.
-Service Agreements are used to hire a service provider or independent contractor for a set period of time and/or scope of work, whereas Employment Agreements are used to hire employees.
+Employment Agreements and Contractor Agreements might seem similar on the surface, but they are very different in the eyes of the law.
+Contractor Agreements are used to hire a service provider or independent contractor for a set period of time and/or scope of work, whereas Employment Agreements are used to hire employees.
 If you aren’t sure, your lawyer will be able to clearly identify and draft whichever agreement you need.
-Learn more about Service Agreements.
+Learn more about Independent Contractor Agreements.

 Your lawyer will help you select policies that will be most useful to your business.
 Generally, these policies relate to employee conduct, compensation, procedures for travel, expenses, benefits, communication, sick days, termination, resignation, use of equipment and facilities, and an overview of the company’s mission and values.
 Other policies that are often but not always used include confidentiality, working from home, substance abuse, performance reviews, overtime and lunchtime, dress code, customer interactions, health plans, discrimination, intellectual property assignments, and harassment.